osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/content/main/shared-content/technical-support-and-feedback.md

 ## Documentation feedback

-To submit documentation feedback for PI Adapters, send an email to [documentation@osisoft.com](mailto:documentation@osisoft.com?subject=PI%20adapter%20documentation&body=Product%20name%20and%20version%20-%20Documentation%20topic%20URL%20-%20Details%20of%20the%20suggestion%20or%20error).
+To submit documentation feedback for PI Adapters, send an email to [documentation@aveva.com](mailto:documentation@aveva.com?subject=PI%20adapter%20documentation&body=Product%20name%20and%20version%20-%20Documentation%20topic%20URL%20-%20Details%20of%20the%20suggestion%20or%20error).
 Be sure to include the following information with your feedback:

 - Product name and version
 - Documentation topic URL
 - Details of the suggestion or error

-The technical documentation team at OSIsoft will review and respond to your feedback.
+The technical documentation team will review and address your feedback in future documentation updates.